JackPotat0/jackpotat0.github.io/docs/game.md

 #### Persona Q (3DS)
 Meh Persona fanfic.
 All the characters you love become one dimensional and are used for "comedy" purpose.
 Has a decent original plot though.
 Etrian Odyssey gameplay is cool.
-Way too easy to exploit once you know it.
+Way too easy to exploit once you know it (Poison/Light+Dark skills).

 | Story/Plot    | Characters    | Gameplay  | Music        | Best Girls/Boys |
 | ------------- | ------------- | --------- | ------------ | --------------- |